gbrunkhorst/nfl-survivor/README.md

 # nfl-survivor
 Repo for simulations and stats for evaluating picking strategies in an NFL survivor pool.

 My brother, dad, and I have spent too many years baselessly theorizing about the NFL survivor pool; this is the antidote.
-It is also a vehicle for having fun with python, git, and stats.

 The repo currently consists of two directories:
 * bettors_probs: a module for calculating the strength of a pick based on the what other bettors are picking.